New cognitive science major combines STEM and humanities

 Strong in the STEM disciplines, Sutherland also has a penchant for pondering deep philosophical questions.

-“I enjoy questions like: ‘Why are there so many different expressions of God or soul?’” says Sutherland, who graduated in 2018 from the School of Arts and Sciences senior.
+“I enjoy questions like: ‘Why are there so many different expressions of God or soul?’” says Sutherland, who graduated in 2018 from the School of Arts and Sciences.
 “I am interested in the bigger picture of what that might tell us about the way the mind works.”

 Sutherland found his niche, fittingly, among a group of Rutgers faculty members whose teaching and research on the human mind stretch across the boundaries of multiple departments in Arts and Sciences and beyond.